NLnetLabs/krill/doc/development/06_ca_manager.md

 ### QueueTask::ServerStarted

-With this task Krill schedules that all Krill CAs perform a full synchronisation with their parents and repositories after every restart.
+With this task Krill schedules that all Krill CAs perform a full synchronization with their parents and repositories after every restart.

 ### QueueTask::SyncRepo/RescheduleSyncRepo

-These tasks are used to trigger that a CA synchronises with its repository.
-All objects that need to be published have already been created, so this is just about synchronising the content.
+These tasks are used to trigger that a CA synchronizes with its repository.
+All objects that need to be published have already been created, so this is just about synchronizing the content.
 If a `SyncRepo` task fails, then a `RescheduleSyncRepo` will be added.
-The latter keeps track of the time when a synchronisation should be attempted again.
+The latter keeps track of the time when a synchronization should be attempted again.

 Successes and failures will be tracked in the `StatusStore` held by the `CaManager`.

 ### QueueTask::SyncParent/RescheduleSyncParent

-These tasks are used to trigger that a CA synchronises with a specific parent.
+These tasks are used to trigger that a CA synchronizes with a specific parent.

-There are three synchronisation scenarios between a CA and its parent:
+There are three synchronization scenarios between a CA and its parent:

 1) pending certificate request exists